sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/X - OneShots/flowey-bonus-stage.md

 "I see Joel is putting the DMG to good use," Elly remarked.

 "Huh?"
-Phil raised an eyebrow, but whatever he was going to say to Elly next was cut off as something appeared from the dirt.
+Phil raised an eyebrow, about to question Elly on what she meant but was cut off as something sprouted from the dirt.

 It... was a large buttercup flower.